Communication: Models of communication

 Models of communication are conceptual representations of the process of communication.
 Their goal is to provide a simplified overview of its main components.
 This makes it easier for researchers to formulate hypotheses, apply communication-related concepts to real-world cases, and test predictions.
-However, it is often argued that many models lack the conceptual complexity needed for a comprehensive understanding of all the essential aspects of communication.
-They are usually presented visually in the form of diagrams showing various basic components and their interaction.
+Due to their simplified presentation, they may lack the conceptual complexity needed for a comprehensive understanding of all the essential aspects of communication.
+They are usually presented visually in the form of diagrams showing the basic components and their interaction.

 Models of communication are often categorized based on their intended applications and how they conceptualize communication.
 Some models are general in the sense that they are intended for all forms of communication.
-They contrast with specialized models, which aim to describe only certain forms of communication, like models of mass communication.
-An influential classification distinguishes between linear transmission models, interaction models, and transaction models.
+Specialized models aim to describe specific forms, such as models of mass communication.

+One influential way to classify communication is to distinguish between linear transmission, interaction, and transaction models.
 Linear transmission models focus on how a sender transmits information to a receiver.
-They are linear because this flow of information only goes in one direction.
+They are linear because this flow of information only goes in a single direction.
 This view is rejected by interaction models, which include a feedback loop.
-Feedback is required to describe many forms of communication, such as a regular conversation, where the listener may respond by expressing their opinion on the issue or by asking for clarification.
-For interaction models, communication is a two-way-process in which the communicators take turns in sending and receiving messages.
-Transaction models further refine this picture by allowing sending and responding to happen at the same time.
-This modification is needed, for example, to describe how the listener in a face-to-face conversation gives non-verbal feedback through their body posture and their facial expressions while the other person is talking.
-Transaction models also hold that meaning is produced during communication and does not exist independent of it.
+Feedback is needed to describe many forms of communication, such as a conversation, where the listener may respond to a speaker by expressing their opinion or by asking for clarification.
+Interaction models represent the process as a form of two-way communication in which the communicators take turns sending and receiving messages.
+Transaction models further refine this picture by allowing representations of sending and responding at the same time.
+This modification is needed to describe how the listener can give feedback in a face-to-face conversation while the other person is talking.
+Examples are non-verbal feedback through body posture and facial expression.
+Transaction models also hold that meaning is produced during communication and does not exist independently of it.

 All the early models, developed in the middle of the 20th century, are linear transmission models.
-Lasswell's model, for example, is based on five fundamental questions: "Who?", "Says What?", "In What Channel?", "To Whom?", and "With What Effect?".
+Lasswell's model, for example, is based on five fundamental questions: "Who?", "Says what?", "In which channel?", "To whom?", and "With what effect?".
 The goal of these questions is to identify the basic components involved in the communicative process: the sender, the message, the channel, the receiver, and the effect.
-Lasswell's model was initially only conceived as a model of mass communication, but it has been applied to various other fields as well.
-Some theorists, like Richard Braddock, have expanded it by including additional questions, like "Under What Circumstances?" and "For What Purpose?".
+Lasswell's model was initially only conceived as a model of mass communication, but it has been applied to other fields as well.
+Some communication theorists, like Richard Braddock, have expanded it by including additional questions, like "Under what circumstances?" and "For what purpose?".